RyuuXS/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## Leather is great for sneaking around because it's made of hide.